 What is RFID?

-The beauty of the RFID system is that the tag can be wirelessly read from up to several feet away.
+The genius of the RFID system is that the tag can be wirelessly read from up to several feet away.
 It's also multi-directional, meaning the tag doesn't have to be directly within a reader's line of sight to be read.

 With the current advancements in RFID technology, the tags are now smaller and cheaper to produce.
 Better yet, passive RFID tags also don't require internal power to work.